sogelink-research/pgrest/README.md

 #### Connection

-- **Name**: Identifier for the connection.
+- **name**: Identifier for the connection.
-- **Connection String**: The connection string used to connect to the PostgreSQL database.
+- **connectionString**: The connection string used to connect to the PostgreSQL database.
-- **Auth**: (Do not use!, leave out or set to private) Can be set to public to ignore Authorization: Authorization header/user access will not be checked.
+- **auth**: (Do not use!, leave out or set to private) Can be set to public to ignore Authorization: Authorization header/user access will not be checked.
 Default private.

 #### Users

 Defines the users who can access this connection.

-- **Client ID**: Identifier for the client.
+- **clientId**: Identifier for the client.
-- **Client Secret**: A secret key for the client, will not be send between client/server.
+- **clientSecret**: A secret key for the client, will not be send between client/server.
-- **CORS**: Cross-Origin Resource Sharing settings.
-  - **Allow Origins**: Specifies the origins that are allowed to access the resource per user.